 They can be found in the main drive through reserve.
-You can either take your own vehicle or enjoy a guided tour with our Land Rover Tour.

 Please find below an excerpt on our elk from our Main Reserve audio guide: